Istanbul Cemeteries

 I’ve long appreciated cemeteries.
 As a teenager I spent a lot of time pondering over the lives of the many people buried in the Gore Hill Cemetery in St Leonards, Sydney, where I grew up.
 Even aged 14 I thought it ironic that rooms in the adjacent hospital overlooked the graves.
 Gore Hill was established in May 1868 by William Tunks who’s buried there.
 He also has a park named after him, where I went the one and only time I every wagged school (and was caught out) but that’s another story.

 I’ve written elsewhere about my love of cemeteries but one thing I particularly like about Istanbul cemeteries is that in this oftentimes chaotic city of 20 million people, they provide quiet green spaces away from the noise of the traffic and the urgent tide of humanity.
 Unless of course it’s Ramazan Bayramı.
-This time to reflect on absent relatives sees dozens of families visit their loved ones in cemeteries across the country.
+This time to reflect on absent relatives sees dozens of families visit their loved ones in Istanbul cemeteries and others all over the country.

 I find the way Turks deal with death very different from in my own culture.
 When my dad died*, not being religious, there were no rituals to carry out that helped get me through the funeral.
 I just had to grit my teeth and get on with it.
 When a person dies in Turkey, Islamic cultural practices mean that regardless of the particular religious depth of the person in question, certain steps are followed.
 Muslims believe in an afterlife so people are buried, not cremated.
 The funeral usually takes place within 48 hours of death, and they are buried with their heads facing Mecca.